Home > Windows files > GoogleUpdaterService.exe

 What does the GoogleUpdaterService.exe file do?

 The GoogleUpdaterService.exe process is also known as gusvc and is a part of Google Updater or, as the case may be, Google Software Updater.
 This software is produced by Google (toolbar.google.com).
-An obsolete or defective version of GoogleUpdaterService.exe can cause problems for your computer that can range from slowness to error messages such as these:
+An outdated or faulty version of GoogleUpdaterService.exe can cause problems for your computer, ranging from slowness to error messages like these:

 Free PC Check